Choosing VMs and VM Containers to Monitor and Report On

-- On the toolbar, click Options and select Server Settings.
+- In the main menu, click Settings and select Server Settings.

 Alternatively, press the [CTRL+S] on the keyboard.

-- In the Server Settings window, open the Monitored Objects tab.
+- In the Server Settings window, open the Monitored VMs tab.

-- In the VM Monitoring Inclusion Rules section, remove or disable the default inclusion rule:
+- In the VM Monitoring Inclusion Rules section, delete or disable the default inclusion rule:

 - To disable the default inclusion rule, clear the Enabled check box next to the rule.